abir-hosen-ashik/kanban-board-reactjs/README.md

 ## Start

-Here is kanban board frontend developed through ReactJS
+Here is kanban board frontend, developed through ReactJS.

-environment: `Node v16.14.2`
+Environment: `Node v16.14.2`

 ### steps

-you may need to delete `package-look.json` then
+You may need to delete `package-look.json`

+then rename `.env.example` to `.env`

+Then on cli

 `npm i`

-& `npm start`
+`npm start`

-project will run on [http://localhost:3000](http://localhost:3000)
+project will run on

+[http://localhost:3000](http://localhost:3000)